zzeneg/PseudoMakeMeKeyCapProfiles/stl/readme.md

 Note
 ======

-* Choc sets have been printed in MJF by JLCPCB once with excellent results.
+* CS sets have been printed in MJF by JLCPCB once with excellent results.
+    - CS thumbs are asymmetrical.
+Each set contains three pairs.
 * DES sets have not been tested.

 Proceed with caution.